us-ferferga/status-infraestructure-test/README.md

 - Docker-compose: You can find the installation guide for your operating system [here](https://docs.docker.com/compose/install/).

+> [!CAUTION]
+> This installation includes a `.env.deploy` file that must be partially filled in by the user.

 ### Installation Guide for Windows

 1. Open Git Bash or your preferred terminal on Windows.